hkust-temg4940c-fe/fe-asg-part2-shafirasya/README.md

 This is a Machine Learning project that I created for TEMG4940C assignment.
 The code is available in the "Monica_20817930_TEMG4940C_ML_Assignment.ipynb" file.
 In this project, I use Python with pandas and numpy.
 I also used sklearn and LIME library to help in data preprocessing, ML modelling, evaluation, and optimization.
 Moreover, for visualization, I used matplotlib.

 To access the dashboard, you can go to the link at the end of the ipynb file.
 This will take you to the `ExplainerDashboard` for my machine learning project.
-The dashboard shows the performance of my SVM model on a test set, and provides insights into which features are most important for predicting whether a customer is likely to respond to a promotional offer
+The dashboard shows the performance of my SVM model on a test set, and provides insights into which features are most important for predicting whether a customer is likely to respond to a promotional offer.